-If you’ve listened in to any of our FSMA Club webinars, you know that we, along with Marc Sanchez, regulatory attorney, have gone through the nuts and bolts to most of the Food Safety Modernization Act (FSMA) rules (Produce Safety is our upcoming webinar).
-This article, which Marc presented at the 2016 TraceGains Customer Conference and Training, brings it back just a little bit and talks about how we even got to where we are with FSMA.
+If you’ve listened to any of our FSMA Club webinars, you know that we, along with Marc Sanchez, regulatory attorney, have gone through the nuts and bolts to most of the Food Safety Modernization Act (FSMA) rules.
+This article, which Marc presented at the 2016 TraceGains Customer Conference and Training, discusses how we arrived at FSMA.

-The “why now” really motivates us to find insight as to what FSMA aims to do within the industry.
-There was a time not too long ago when we had a whole series of serious outbreaks.
-There was the melamine issue in China with milk and infant formula, there was the multi-state outbreak of Listeria linked to cantaloupes from Jensen Farms, there were import issues and domestic issues, all of which have a huge economic impact on the consumer, as well as on the market.
-For example, Jensen Farms and their recall with the cantaloupes hurt the market for all melons as a whole, not just that company.
-Things needed to change to better protect the consumers from these larger outbreaks, and also protect other companies in the industry.
+Not long ago, when a series of foodborne illness outbreaks spread made headlines.
+There was the melamine issue in China with milk and infant formula.
+There was a multi-state outbreak of Listeria linked to cantaloupes from Jensen Farms in the United States.
+There were import issues and domestic issues, all of which have a substantial economic impact on consumers.
+For example, Jensen Farms and their cantaloupe recall hurt the market for all melons as a whole, not just that company.
+Things needed to change to protect consumers from these larger outbreaks better while safeguarding companies throughout the industry.

-So in reality, while the mantra of FSMA preaches a proactive approach to food safety for Industry, it is indeed a reactive act itself.
-And you can clearly see this in each of these seven rules.
-FDA is reacting to situations and import issues that have happened in the past, and implementing rules to prevent them from happening again, helping to prevent the frequency or at least the scale of how these issues occur.
+In reality, while the mantra of FSMA preaches a proactive approach to food safety, it’s a reactive act.
+The FDA is reacting to situations and importing issues in the past and implementing rules to prevent them from happening again, helping to avoid the frequency or at least the scale of these issues.

-Additionally, the idea behind FSMA is self-enforcement, and what is meant by self-enforcement is litigation.
-So how does Industry avoid litigation?
-The key is to be proactive with products and determine what’s unique about products, facilities, personnel, equipment, etc., and take that uniqueness to determine where potential risks might hide to then be proactive and mitigate/control those risks before they become an issue.
+Additionally, the idea behind FSMA is self-enforcement, and that means litigation.
+So how does the industry avoid more litigation?
+The key is to be more proactive with products and determine what’s unique about products, facilities, personnel, equipment, etc. Take that distinctiveness to determine where potential risks might hide to be proactive and mitigate/control those risks before becoming an issue.

-Since each of these seven rules are incredibly dense/detailed, Marc Sanchez, FDA and USDA Attorney, always says, “When in doubt, just ask yourself: What is going to be the most proactive measure?”
-What can you do to the best of your ability to mitigate potential risks that you would feel comfortable defending your reasoning to with the FDA?
+Since each of these seven rules can be dense, Marc Sanchez, FDA and USDA attorney, always advises, “When in doubt, just ask yourself: What’s going to be the most proactive measure?”
+What can you do to the best of your ability to mitigate potential risks that you would feel comfortable defending your reasoning with the FDA?

 A More Unified Food Safety System

-FDA is on one side of the food safety system while FSIS is on the other.
-Previously, FSIS had much more authority (like the ability to stop production at plants) as compared to FDA, but now with FSMA, FDA has more ‘teeth’ when it comes to certain aspects of food safety.
-Within FSMA, FDA now has new powers and we’re now starting to see a more unified food safety system.
+The FDA sits on one side of the food safety system while the Food Safety and Inspection Service (FSIS) remains on the other.
+Before, FSIS had much more authority (like the ability to stop production at plants) than the FDA, but now with FSMA, the FDA has more teeth when it comes to certain aspects of food safety.
+Within FSMA, FDA now has new powers, and we’re now starting to see a more unified food safety system.

 Problems with Imports

-Additionally, FSMA is proactive in that it achieves so many “firsts” within the food and beverage industry.
-For example, this is the first time a mandatory requirement of Good Manufacturing Practices (GMPs) has been seen in the animal food/feed industry.
-It’s the first time the industry is controlling sanitary transportation of food—there is now the same mentality of food safety being applied throughout the supply chain.
-Produce safety is a first as well.
-It’s always shocking to know that produce safety has not actually been part of our food safety system prior to FSMA.
-Produce safety didn’t fall under USDA, and it also wasn’t considered under FDA, but rather it was in a kind of “food safety limbo”.
+Additionally, FSMA is proactive in that it achieves so many firsts within the food and beverage industry.
+For example, this is the first time regulators rolled out mandatory Good Manufacturing Practices (GMPs) in the animal food/feed industry.
+It’s the first time the industry controls the sanitary transportation of food.
+The FSMA Produce Rule is a first as well.
+It’s always shocking to know that produce safety hasn’t been part of the food safety system before FSMA.
+Produce safety didn’t fall under USDA or the FDA, but rather it was in a “food safety limbo.”
 With FSMA, produce safety now falls under FDA.

 One of the most common sayings when it comes to audits is: “If it’s not documented, it didn’t happen.”
 FSMA is a dramatic change in the scope of recordkeeping.
-The FDA is demanding, requiring, and expecting records.
-Every aspect of the substantive rules has a record of some sorts attached to it.
-Think about that for a sec… Whether it’s for training, validation, verification, monitoring — everything needs to be documented.
+The FDA demands and expects records.
+Every aspect of the substantive rules has a record attached to it.
+Whether it’s for training, validation, verification, monitoring — everything needs to be documented.

-According to Marc, he feels that compliance with FSMA is not going to be perfect, and manufacturers will probably get their “hands slapped” a few times.
-But one thing we all need to remember is FDA is not trying to punish the industry if something is not in compliance (unless you’re like one of those PCA guys!).
+Marc says that FSMA compliance isn’t perfect, and manufacturers will probably get their “hands slapped” a few times.
+We all need to remember that the FDA isn’t trying to punish the industry if something isn’t in compliance.
 Those who work at the FDA are also consumers of your products, and we all want our food system to be as safe as it can be.
 It’s a learning process.
-But when in doubt, it’s always best practice to be on the proactive side.
+But when in doubt, it’s always best to be proactive.